kazurayam/KS_GeneratingHTMLReportInTestListener/README.md

 ## Solution Description

-I developed a Test Listener `Test Listeners/PurgeHTMLReport.groovy`, which is short as this:
+I developed a Test Listener `Test Listeners/PurgeHTMLReport.groovy`, which is as short as this:

 ```
 import java.nio.file.Path